snigo/range/README.md

 #### `Range.prototype.forEach()`

-Executes provided function on every element of the range with provided step.
-If no step provided initial this.step will be used.
+Executes provided function on every element of the range with the provided step.
+If no step provided initial `Range.step` will be used.
 Similarly to forEach in `Array`, following arguments will be passed to the callback:
   * currentValue
   * index
   * range